Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/web_technologies.md

 ### Working with HTML

-* The only part of the HTML file displayed inside the browesr window is the part inside the `<body>` tags.
+* The only part of the HTML file displayed inside the browser window is the part inside the `<body>` tags.
 Notice that we’ve used several of the element types described earlier.
 * Modify the text of the HTML file in \<oXygen/\>.
 You might add additional paragraphs (`<p>`) elements or headers (`<h1>` through `<h6>`).
 You can change the bulleted list to a numbered one by changing the wrapper from `<ul>` to `<ol>` (you need to change both the start and end tag, although if you change the start tag first, \<oXygen/\> will usually change the end tag automatically to match).
 * If you see a green square in the upper right corner of the editor windows, your HTML is valid.
 If not, it isn’t, and you need to fix it.
 For example, a `<p>` cannot contain another `<p>` because paragraphs in text are not normally nested inside one another. \<oXygen/\> will try to identify the location of the error and highlight it with a squiggly red line, although it sometimes isn’t able to tell because an error in one place could become apparent only lower in the document.
 * When you have a green square, save your document from within \<oXygen/\> and then reload it into the browser, observing the changes.